Reynadi531/ipapi.co-cli/README.md

 # ipapi.co Cli

-This tool i created to fullfiled my needs to interace with [ipapi.co](https://ipapi.co) through command line
+This tool I created to fulfill my needs to interact with [ipapi.co](https://ipapi.co) through the command line

 ### Usage: